 5. Limited customer service with no phone support

 Forbes and Nerdwallet agreed that one of the largest drawbacks of choosing to use QuickBooks Payments is their inconsistent customer support.
-While QuickBooks does offer a live chat, customers complain that their response time and helpfulness is very inconsistent.
-On top of that, QuickBooks Payments doesn’t offer any phone support so if you’re running into issues, your only option is the online chat support.
+While QuickBooks does offer a live chat, customers complain that their response time and helpfulness are very inconsistent.
+On top of that, QuickBooks Payments doesn’t offer any phone support, so if you’re running into issues, your only option is online chat support.